Mohammad Abu Bakr Siddique: Spiritual experience

 Abu Bakr Siddique imbibed two methods of attaining nearness to Allah namely jizba and suluk.
 Much is said about his spiritual state during his student days at the Hooghly Madrassah, a four-way connection with his heart most nights.
 When this connection was associated with the Tariqa, he would eagerly chant that Tariqa.
 Also many times his apada-masat would be covered by a light and his self-forgetfulness would occur.

-He was a khalifah of Karamat Ali Jaunpuri.
+He was a khalifah of Fateh Ali Waisi.

 Influence

 At the end of the 19th century, when the intensity of the Faraizi and Tariqa-e-Muhammadiyah movements subsided, the Muslims were also somewhat weak.
 There were many divisions among the Muslims, Abu Bakr was worried when the Muslims adopted different religions in different places.
 He was determined to work for the unity of the Ummah, and tried to eliminate shirk, Bid'ah, superstition etc. from the two Bengals.
-Among the scholars who helped him in this work were Shamsul Ulama Ghulam Salmani (1854 – 1912), Allama Lutfur Rahman Burdwani (d.
+Among the scholars who helped him in this work were Shamsul Ulama Ghulam Salmani (1854–1912), Allama Lutfur Rahman Burdwani (d.
 1920), Allama Ishaq Burdwani (d.
 1928), Belayat Hussain Birbhumi (1887), Abdul Wahid Chatgami (d.
 1910), Muhammad Mangalkoti Burdwani (d.
 1907) is notable.
 Abdul Awwal Jaunpuri and Karamat Ali Jaunpuri also helped in spreading various ahadith.
 Both of them were influential writers.